Do you know why financial planning is important for seafarers?

 — Robert T. Kiyosaki

 How you make money is called a Job.
-Some people will be held up behind the desk for the whole day – any white-collar job; some may have to work night shifts – Nurse, Drivers, etc.; some need to go door to door – sales rep., Delivery person; some may have to work for 3-5 days & get off after the work – Pilots; some may have to work for months together – Army, Navy.
+Some people will be held up behind the desk for the whole day – any white-collar job; some may have to work night shifts – Nurses, Drivers, etc.; some need to go door to door – sales rep., Delivery person; some may have to work for 3-5 days & get off after the work – Pilots; some may have to work for months together – Army, Navy.

 What about the life of a seafarer?